Science Department Staff

 Year 7 Science Club

-There is an annual Science Club trip for members – last year they visted the Science Museum and the Natural History Museum!
+There is an annual Science Club trip for members – last year they visted the Science Museum and the Natural History Museum in London!
 Read all about their adventures in this article.

 Year 8 Science Club

-This was a new Science activity for 2016 -2017.
-It meets on Tuesday evenings 3:30-4:30pm in room 40 and is run by Mrs Hayes.
+It meets on Tuesday evenings 3:30 - 4:30pm in room 40 and is run by Mrs Hayes.
 Students who join will work towards a CREST award while enjoying fun and exciting Science activities and experiments.

 Members of the club attended a trip last year to the Science Museum and the Natural History Museum in London!
 Read all about their adventures in this article.